Skip to content

 To start the Helmholtz Cloud Agent, you need to set some environment variables:

-• HCA_USERNAME: The RabbitMQ username.
+• HCA_URL: Your secret URL for connecting your HCA to the cloud.
 You will get this from Helmholtz Cloud developers.

 • HCA_SERVICE: The ID of your service in the Helmholtz Cloud.
 You will get this from Helmholtz Cloud developers.